Epyon01P/Belgium-electricity-import-inference-engine/README.md

 At each quarter hour, generation by technology is observed.
 The marginal technology is approximated as the technology that increases output when demand rises.

-Formally, for technology
-i
-i:

-ΔGi(t)=Gi(t)−Gi(t−1)
-ΔG
-i
-	​

-(t)=G
-i
-	​

-(t)−G
-i
-	​

-(t−1)

-Only positive changes are considered:

-ΔGi+(t)=max⁡(ΔGi(t),0)
-ΔG
-i
-+
-	​

-(t)=max(ΔG
-i
-	​

-(t),0)

-The technology with the largest significant
-ΔGi+
-ΔG
-i
-+
-	​

-, subject to eligibility rules, is considered marginal.

-Why eligibility rules are needed

-Not all technologies behave equally:
-- wind and solar fluctuate exogenously,
-- nuclear is usually inframarginal even if it ramps,
-- storage responds strongly but only in high-price regimes,
-- hydro reservoirs are dispatched strategically in some countries.

-The methodology therefore applies country-specific rules, reflecting well-known market characteristics:
-- France: strategic reservoir hydro, nuclear baseload
-- UK & Netherlands: gas-dominated marginality
-- Germany: regime switching between lignite, coal, and gas

-At quarter-hourly resolution, marginal behaviour is proxied by changes in output.

 For technology i:

 ΔGᵢ(t) = Gᵢ(t) − Gᵢ(t−1)